Justice Department Fires Embattled FBI Deputy Director Just Short Of Retirement

 The White House had said Trump fired Comey because he had lost the confidence of the FBI's rank-and-file agents and workers — but McCabe, when asked, said that was not so.

-"Director Comey enjoyed broad support within the FBI and still does to this day," McCabe told lawmakers.
+"Director Comey enjoyed broad support within the FBI and still does to this day," McCabe told lawmakers soon after the president had ousted Comey.

 Behind the scenes, Justice Department Inspector General Michael Horowitz was continuing to investigate Comey and McCabe and the bureau's handling of an investigation into the Clinton Foundation.
 The IG's office drafted a report that is believed to include the allegation that McCabe lacked candor with investigators about his contacts with a Wall Street Journal reporter.
+In addition, the statement from Sessions late Friday said the OIG and the FBI's Office of Professional Responsibility also faulted McCabe for "an unauthorized disclosure to the news media."

-Accordingly, the FBI's Office of Professional Responsibility recommended that McCabe lose his job.
+Accordingly, the OPR recommended that McCabe lose his job.

-People in McCabe's camp say he has an explanation for any inconsistencies in his account of the conversations with the journalist, and in each instance, he went back and corrected the record, often citing the chaos around him and the FBI at the time.
-He has followed up with investigators as part of the Justice Department process.
+People in McCabe's camp said earlier this week that he has an explanation for any inconsistencies in his account of the conversations with the journalist, and in each instance, he went back and corrected the record, often citing the chaos around him and the FBI at the time.
+He had followed up with investigators as part of the Justice Department process.

+McCabe added that his contacts with the reporter were "not a secret," were known to others at the FBI at the time including then-Director Comey, were typical of the exchanges with the media he regularly oversaw as deputy director and were also the kind of work he continued under Director Wray.

+"The investigation subsequently focused on who I talked to, when I talked to them, and so forth," McCabe also said in his statement.
+"During these inquiries, I answered questions truthfully and as accurately as I could amidst the chaos that surrounded me.
+And when I thought my answers were misunderstood, I contacted investigators to correct them."

-But in January, when Wray attempted to move McCabe into another job to limit the FBI's embarrassment when the IG report became public, McCabe abruptly announced his retirement.
+In January, when Wray attempted to move McCabe into another job to limit the FBI's embarrassment when the IG report became public, McCabe abruptly announced his retirement.
 His plan was to use up accumulated leave he was due before his previously scheduled retirement date this month.

 Trump and his supporters group McCabe with what they call other bad actors inside the FBI, including two employees who exchanged text messages critical of Trump in 2016.
 That revelation also has embarrassed the FBI and fueled critics' accusations that people inside the bureau abused their power to target Trump out of personal animus.